 It is also important to note that not everyone in your organization needs to have “administrator” access to the backend.
 It’s worth spending a few minutes to work through the authorized users but determine what level of permissions they need.

 9. Not having backups of your system and files.

-With a little preventive planning, and monthly backups even if the worse happens you won’t have to start at the beginning again.
-Sure you may loose some information but you’ll still have the majority.
+With a little preventive planning and once a month backups even if the worse happens you won’t have to start at the beginning again.
+Sure you may lose some information but you’ll still have the majority.

 10. Not using websites that are https.

 If you’re anything like us you often switch between Chrome, Firefox, and IE. Sometimes the URL is saved and easily comes up, other times you have to type it fully out.

 You may type it out and think you’re on the right site to make a purchase, or enter your email for a resource but you may be on a spoof site if there’s no “https:”.

 Google search results are penalizing sites by pushing them further down the rankings if they don’t have https.

 If you’re website doesn’t display https that means you don’t have an SSL certificate.
 While it is fairly easy and not too expensive to purchase an SSL certificate, if you have questions feel free to reach out to us.